Gary Wilson (1990s pitcher)

 Gary Morris Wilson (born January 1, 1970) is an American former professional baseball pitcher.
 He played part of one season in Major League Baseball (MLB) for the Pittsburgh Pirates in 1995.

 Career

 Wilson was drafted by the Pirates in the 18th round of the 1992 MLB draft.
-Wilson played his first professional season with their Class A (Short Season) Welland Pirates and Class A Augusta Pirates in 1995, and split his last season between their Triple-A Nashville Sounds and the Minnesota Twins' Triple-A Salt Lake Buzz in 1998.
+Wilson played his first professional season with the Low-A Welland Pirates and Single-A Augusta Pirates in 1995, and split his last season between their Triple-A Nashville Sounds and the Minnesota Twins' Triple-A Salt Lake Buzz in 1998.